(Click to read a Brief Bio)

-Since the age of 4 she studied music at the Preparatory School of Korean National University of Arts, Yewon School, and Seoul Arts High School and received her bachelor’s degree in music at Yonsei University in Korea, Master’s degree at Yale University on full scholarship, and Doctoral degree at University of Washington.
+Since the age of 4 Jae-In studied music at the Preparatory School of Korean National University of Arts, Yewon School, and Seoul Arts High School and received her bachelor’s degree in music at Yonsei University in Korea, Master’s degree at Yale University, and Doctoral degree at University of Washington.
 She studied with Dong-Suk Kang, Hyo Kang and, Ronald Patterson and appeared at the master classes by Gil Shaham, Nam-Yoon kim, Kurt Sassmannshaus, and Paul Kantor.

 Throughout the world, Jae-In has won 1st place in